 I am now in the Department of Mathematics and Statistics at the University at Albany, State University of New York.
 Some people may refer to the University at Albany as SUNY-Albany even though university guidelines now frown upon such usage.

 I have had several Ph.D. students receiving degrees at the University at Albany.
 My first Ph.D. student is Joseph McCollum.
 He received his degree in 2006, and he teaches now at Siena College.
 The second, Rick Neville, finished his Ph.D. in spring, 2011, and he teaches now at Dean College .
-The third, Scott Bianco, finished his Ph.D. in spring, 2012, and also teaches at Siena College.
+The third, Scott Bianco, finished his Ph.D. in spring, 2012, and teaches at Hudson Valley Community College.